ibm-cloud-docs/schematics/faqs.md

 {: faq}
 {: support}

-With {{site.data.keyword.bplong_notm}}, you can run Ansible playbooks or Ansible actions against your {{site.data.keyword.cloud_notm}} by using the Ansible provisioner in your Terraform configuration file.
+With {{site.data.keyword.bplong_notm}}, you can run Ansible playbooks or {{site.data.keyword.bpshort}} actions against your {{site.data.keyword.cloud_notm}} by using the Ansible provisioner in your Terraform configuration file.
 For example, use the Ansible provisioner to deploy software on {{site.data.keyword.cloud_notm}} resources or perform actions against your resources, such as shutting down a virtual server instance.
 For more information about how to use the Ansible provisioner, see the following blogs:

 - [Discover best-practice VPC configuration for application deployment](https://developer.ibm.com/articles/secure-vpc-access-with-a-bastion-host-and-terraform/){: external}
 - [Learn about repeatable and reliable end-to-end app provisioning and configuration](https://developer.ibm.com/articles/application-deployment-with-redhat-ansible-and-ibm-cloud-schematics/){: external}